cpa4001/Programming-for-Math/README.md

 **Week 6: Programming in Sage - Programming Tools (3 hours)** </br>
 This module further explored more of the programming side of sage than the math side.
 I learned if statments and how I can use conditionals to create code that decides what will be executed.
 I learned about for loops that can execute something for a fixed amount of times, along with while loops that iterate until a condition is no longer met.
 Additionally, the module showed functions that the user defines with or without parameters and then calls.
 Something new to me, was list comprehensions which were a quick way to create a list of data points such as [ k for k in [1 ..
 20] if k % 2 == 0].

+**Week 7: Programming in Sage - Packages within sage & Interactive Demonstrations (2 Hours)** </br>
+This module goes over other packages or modules that sage developers create for users to utilize, sage showed off one package that specializes in modifying lists to create Groups.
+It also showed how to use these packages in the online notebook and some interactive applets that are accesible on the notebook.
+For example,  I was able to create an input box for text, a slider to pick a number, and a slider that helped in creating a graph.